 With so long to wait until the Season 4 return of AMC’s The Walking Dead, why not check out Emeline and the Mutants?
 At only 99 cents, on Amazon Kindle (or $12.99 in paperback) it’s an absolute steal!

 Prefer graphic novels or comics?
 Why not check out my Zombie Apocalypse Now! serial?
-Part 1 is only 99 cents on Amazon Kindle.
+The complete series is now only 99 cents on Amazon Kindle.

 The Examiner – ‘The Walking Dead’ Norman Reedus talks real life crossbow skills